wasp-lang/wasp/web/docs/auth/email.md

 - `getEmailContentFn: ServerImport`: a function that returns the content of the e-mail that is sent to the user.

-  Defining `getEmailContentFn` can be done by defining a file in the `server` directory.
+  Defining `getEmailContentFn` can be done by defining a file in the `src` directory.

   <Tabs groupId="js-ts">
   <TabItem value="js" label="JavaScript">